samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

 4. [**Update**: *never mind...
 I thought the USB device implementation was causing trouble somehow, but the real problem was a bad USB cable.
-Wish I didn't would have thought to check that earlier*]
+Wish I would have thought to check that earlier.
+Oh well.*]

    ~~Figure out how to make the ECP5 logically unplug itself from USB any time that an OpenOCD JTAG operation might halt the clock for the OrangeCrab